hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/mutations-variables/1-create-todo.md

 [Try](https://learn.hasura.io/graphql/graphiql) this mutation in GraphiQL against the application database to see what the response looks like.

-Let's now integrate this graphql mutation into our react app.
+Let's now integrate this graphql mutation into our vue app.